-For the past 20 years I have been arranging amazing vacations to some of the world’s most specular destination.
-It’s something I never tire of and I do my utmost to treat every vacation enquiry as if it were my own.
+For the past 20 years I have been arranging amazing holidays to some of the world’s most specular destination.
+It’s something I never tire of and I do my utmost to treat every holiday enquiry as if it were my own.

 My favourite place